DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/source-block-class.md

 ### <a name="parameters"></a>Parâmetros
  `_PMessage`
- Um ponteiro para a mensagem a ser propagado.
+ Um ponteiro para a mensagem que deve ser propagada.

 ##  <a name="release"></a>versão